A Guide to the Eviction Process in Hilton Head South Carolina

 Lease Terminations and Eviction Notices

-According to the South Carolina eviction process in order to terminate the tenancy of a tenant, you’ll need to serve them a written notice.
+According to the South Carolina eviction process in order to terminate the tenancy of a tenant, you’ll need to serve tenants a written notice.
 The type of eviction notice to use depends on the reason for the eviction and elements of the lease agreement, page 1, underlined and in all caps.

 5-Day Notice to Pay